Author: Various authors

 Troy Denning, “The Curse of Tegea”

 Adon from the Avatar series, now a priest of Mystra, travels to a cursed village ruled by a tyrannical duke in order to lift their curse.
 It starts out strong, with a sort of “gunfighters entering a scared Wild West town” sort of feel to it, but the more we learn about the plot, the less sense it makes.
 The story rests on one contradiction that it never bothers explaining: How can a mortal cast a magic spell that would block out the goddess of magic from an area?
 Apparently the gods can’t see into Tegea because of a spell someone cast, which doesn’t really make much sense.
 They’re gods — sort of the whole point of gods is that they’re way beyond mortal magic.
 (At least, they are now.)
-And using magic to ward off the goddess of magic seems kind of like bear-proofing your house by building it out of delicious honeycomb.
+And using magic to ward off the goddess of magic seems like bear-proofing your house by building it out of delicious honeycomb.
 Even if you ignore the goofy premise, the villainous duke is still a bizarre caricature who doesn’t make much sense as a character.
 His motivations are unclear, and his obsession with appearance isn’t really explained.
 By the time the story staggered to an unsatisfying ending, I was ready for it to be done.

 R.A.
 Salvatore, “Dark Mirror”

-Oh god, this writing.
+Oh gods, this writing.
 Even if TSR hadn’t put attributions on any of these stories, you would immediately know which one was R.A.
 Salvatore’s because of the incredibly bombastic style.
 Here’s the first paragraph:

 Sunrise.
 Birth of a new day.
 An awakening of the surface world, filled with the hopes and dreams of a million hearts.
 Filled, too, I have come painfully to know, with the hopeless labors of so many others.